malaya-01/chat-app-python/README.md

 3. Adding a database.
 4. Add user login and signup.
 5. Make it more professional and add personal chat rooms and chat groups.

-# Flask Chat Application

-## Description

-This is a simple real-time chat application built using Flask and Socket.IO.
-Users can connect, send messages, and choose different fonts for their messages.
-This README provides instructions on how to set up and use the application locally.

 ## Installation